 In the meantime, you can start to take a look at other things you need for your trip, like Canadian travel insurance.

-When is Travel Insurance Necessary for a Visa?
+When is Travel or Medical Insurance Necessary for a Visa?

 Depending on the kind of visa you’re applying for, you might need travel insurance to travel to Canada.